 - Pulse oximeters

-iRISupply RE includes smart cabinets that use RFID technology to automatically track items to the user who removed them.
+iRISupply RE includes asset tracking smart cabinets that use RFID technology to automatically track items to the user who removed them.
 The cabinets can be outfitted with chargers for any electronic equipment that is being stored.
 This ensures that when equipment is needed, it is fully charged for its next use.